Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure-pi.md

 # OS Configuration

-* First, we need to download [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) 64-bit option (not the 32-bit option.)
+* First, we need to download (https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) they 32-bit option.)
 This will get installed on a total of 5 Raspberry Pis will be configured.
 Here are their names and IP addresses:
 * Next, you'll need to download imager software to load the SD Micro cards with the image.
 Raspberry Pi offers a free too for this [here](https://www.raspberrypi.org/downloads/)

 ## Flashing the SD Micro